 Power Transformer

-To transmit increased voltages, power transformers are mostly utilized.
-Power transformers are available in various ratings such as 33 KV, 400 KV, 66 KV, 110 KV, and 200 KV.
-Most of these are rated above the range of 200 MVA.
-And generally implemented at transmission substances and at power generation stations.
 Power transformers are absolutely effective to generate 100% output but are bigger in size.
 Uncomplete loading of this results in core losses whereas the copper loss is dependent on the distribution network’s load cycle.
 There will be minimal load fluctuations when it is coupled with the transmission system as these are not directly linked to the customer.
 But, when there is a direct connection, load fluctuations start to increase.

 As the power transformers are loaded for the whole day at transmission stations, there will copper and core losses.
 These are economical when operated at minimal voltages.
 When there is an increase in voltage, the current is decreased, so there will be a reduction in I2R losses, and the voltage control is enhanced automatically.

-So, the efficiency is denoted as
+So, efficiency is denoted as

 V1/V2 = Is/Ip